COVID-19 pandemic has revealed an intergenerational crisis and urgent need for a better model of capitalism.

 The COVID-19 pandemic has profoundly changed every aspect of our lives.
 Amid the short-term public health and economic crisis, it has also exposed an intergenerational crisis, putting the long-standing divisions and imbalances of our economies and societies into sharp focus.

 This unprecedented challenge has been a moment of global awakening.
 Our past economic and social systems, driven by shareholder primacy and short-term profit maximization, is in question.
+In this context, society at large demands action toward a more resilient, equitable and sustainable economic, societal and environmental model.

 How businesses have responded to the disaster has proved that a more principled management philosophy exists.
-A particular form of organization—family-owned businesses—when well governed and united around purposeful owners, possesses the right ingredients for a responsible business model.
+A particular form of organization“”family-owned businesses“”when well governed and united around purposeful owners, possesses the right ingredients for a responsible business model.

 The agriculture and food giant (also the largest privately held business in the world) Cargill has established a $15 million fund to support employees